vinisalazar/BioProv/paper/paper.md

 act on behalf of the current user.

 BioProv detects the current user and environment variables and stores them alongside the Project;
-each Program, when executed, is automatically associated with the current computing environment (Figure \autoref{fig:classes}).
+each Program, when executed, is automatically associated with the current computing environment (\autoref{fig:classes}).
 This way, BioProv can represent which execution is associated with each user and environment, allowing for traceable collaborative work.

 These five classes constitute the basis of a BioProv project.
 The library captures provenance data through instances of these classes.